beenson/109_2_Andriod/108590005_HW6_2/README.md

 This app created from the Basic Activity template lets a user tap an image to make a choice.
 The app displays a Toast message showing the user’s choice.
 The app also uses an intent so that when the user taps the floating action button, it launches the second Activity.
+The second Activity demonstrates EditText input controls and radio buttons.
+This version includes options for the app bar options menu, in which some of the options appear as icons in the app bar.

 Pre-requisites
 --------------

 You need to know:
 - How to open, build, and run apps with Android Studio.
 - Handling a Button click.
 - Editing an XML layout file.